Christmas tragedy at Prestwick (Part 5)

 Margaret was the second youngest of five siblings, but her death wasn’t the Coogan family’s first tragedy, or even its second.
 Margaret’s eldest brother, Edward F. Coogan, known as Teddie, was killed in 1937 in a motorcycle accident on the Wirral Peninsula, across the Mersey from Liverpool.
 He was about 18.
 Margaret’s eldest sister, Frances W. Coogan, died in 1943 at age 21 or 22, apparently from an infected blister caused by an ill-fitting shoe.
 Margaret was survived by her younger brother, Bernard (Martin Coogan’s father) and her older sister, Maureen.

 It’s not known how long Margaret had worked for BOAC.
-In a letter to Bernard, dated October 29, 1951, she said that she was hoping to go back to work, apparently after a voluntary break or, as she put it, “…swinging the lead…”.
+In a letter to Bernard, dated October 29, 1951, she said that she was hoping to go back to work, apparently after a voluntary break or, as she put it, after “…swinging the lead…”.
+(When someone says that they were swinging the lead, they mean that they weren’t working very hard.
+The phrase comes from sailors assigned to take depth soundings with a lead weight on a line, a slow and easy task that someone might deliberately drag out to avoid more strenuous duties.)

 Martin, who was born in 1958, wrote that his father never talked about the crash and that his mother only told him about it when he was about 12 years old, some 16 years after the crash, but he remained unaware of the circumstances of the crash until he found this web page.